 Directed by Scott “Perc” Pembroke.
 Cast: Frank Alexander, Hilliard Karr, Kewpie Ross, Lois Boyd.
 Released February 21, 1926.
 Produced by Joe Rock for distribution by Film Booking Offices (FBO).

 By 1926, cinema had developed at a remarkable rate.
-Only 25 years earlier it was a series of moving images, audiences enthralled by the very idea of an image in motion.
+Only 25 years earlier it was a series of moving images, audiences enthralled by the very idea of a figure in motion.
+A train pulling up and letting out passengers was extraordinary.
 Over the next few years, narrative film emerged, editing was used to help tell the story, films became longer, had greater depth, and movie stars like Charlie Chaplin, Lon Chaney, John Gilbert, Greta Garbo, Lillian Gish, Douglas Fairbanks, Mary Pickford, Buster Keaton, Rudolph Valentino, and Harold Lloyd filled the screen.

 Comedy became more sophisticated too.
 Mack Sennett learned early that frantic pacing and quick movement could be exciting and funny.
 Then gradually this sort of knockabout farce was replaced by human quality of Charlie Chaplin, the technical skill of Buster Keaton, and the daredevil prowess of Harold Lloyd.